 Garages have an auto-reverse feature to prevent injury.
 Check this feature on occasion to ensure it works.
 It is a simple test that can be done by anyone.
 The door’s reverse functions have sensors or photoelectric lights to detect the presence of any object underneath the door.
 Place a wooden block underneath the door and try closing your garage door.
 Ideally, the door should stop and reverse automatically.
 If you observe a delayed response or failure to auto-reverse, the door is malfunctioning.

 Garage systems are made up of many parts, and each one requires individual attention.
 Rollers made of nylon or steel need regular inspection twice a year.
 Doors, rollers, hinges, and cables break over time.
 For a damage-free garage, inspect every aspect of the door once a year.
 Replace the non-working parts to increase your system’s lifespan.

 Garage doors are insulated with rubber strips at the bottom of the door to prevent them from damage and weather stripping.
 It protects the garage from weather damage due to snow, rain, or heat.
 Insulation also ensures the safety of the materials inside the garage.
 Maintaining the weatherstrip will avoid intense damages to the garage door.
 Clean the weatherstrip with a wet damp cloth once in two months and polish them with lubricant oil to assure their effectiveness and increase their life span.

-Tip Top Garage Doors is a garage company that services garage doors in Nashville and surrounding areas.
+Tip Top Garage Doors offers garage door repair services in Nashville and surrounding areas.
 We can perform all the above tasks.
-Call our customer service team at (615) 696-7300 so your garage stays in working condition.
+Contact our customer service team at (615) 696-7300 so your garage stays in working condition.